-Project Description Planning Capital Total C25 A regional-serving field complex that p for community use - for soccer and/or la should only be considered in partnersh Recreation Planning Project #3) acrosse and whe ther natural or artific ial turf - P30 Light large diamond at Springbrook Park, which is the home of the OHMBA and will provide the equivalent of one additional diamond.
-This initiative should be based on an agreement with the Conseil Scolaire Viamonde guaranteeing the Town continued access to this park through acquisition or a long-term lease covering the lifecycle of capital improvements. \$750,000 \$750,000 P31 Consider need for batting cages at fields used by minor baseball to free up diamond time. \$92,000 P32 Anticipate the need for the equivalent of beyond lighting the Springbrook diamo t diamonds to be pr ovided Total Ball Field Supply improvements \$750,000 \$842,000

-7 Playing Field Supply Improvements

-- A24 If the Tony Rose site, Murray's Mountain Park, ODSS, and Princess Elizabeth Public School are jointly developed as a community lacrosse hub, the Town and the UGDSS should proceed on the basis of a joint development and use agreement.
+Project Description Planning Capital Total C25 A regional-serving field complex that pro- for community use - for soccer and/or lac should only be considered in partnership Recreation Planning Project #3) rosse and whet her natural or artif icial turf - P30 Light large diamond at Springbrook Park, which is the home of the OHMBA and will provide the equivalent of one additional diamond.
+This initiative should be based on an agreement with the Conseil Scolaire Viamonde guaranteeing the Town continued access to this park through acquisition or a long-term lease covering the lifecycle of capital improvements. \$750,000 \$750,000 P31 Consider need for batting cages at fields used by minor baseball to free up diamond time. \$92,000 P32 Anticipate the need for the equivalent of beyond lighting the Springbrook diamond t diamonds to be p provided Total Ball Field Supply improvements \$750,000 \$842,000 + , 7 Playing Field Supply Improvemen its 7 A24 Playing Field Supply Improvemen If the Tony Rose site, Murray's Mountain F are jointly developed as a community lace proceed on the basis of a joint developm ark, ODSS, and osse hub, the Town and the UGD h Public School If the Tony Rose site, Murray's Mountain F are jointly developed as a community lace ark, ODSS, and osse hub, the Town and the UGD h Public School A24 If the Tony Rose site, Murray's Mountain F are jointly developed as a community lace proceed on the basis of a joint developm Prepare a business case to provide a seasonally or permanently covered artificial turf field in Orangeville to support both lacrosse and soccer, with an emphasis on the former to initiate Town-based lacrosse activity.
+Repurposing Tony Rose A rink should ark, ODSS, and osse hub, the ent and use ag Town and the UGD h Public School DSS should

-- A25 If access to the football field at Westside Secondary School is needed for community use, or it is redesigned to also accommodate lacrosse, the Town and the UGDSS should enter the appropriate agreements.

-- R12Prepare a business case to provide a

-seasonally or permanently covered

-artificial turf field in Orangeville to

-support both lacrosse and soccer,

-with an emphasis on the former to

-initiate Town-based lacrosse activity.

-Repurposing Tony Rose A rink should

-provide more indoor time for soccer.\$25,000